arthurgomes4/NBL_Project/README.md

 4. Press the play button to run the scene in the Unity Editor.

+5. Launch Nav stack with `roslaunch omron_ld60_navigation omron_navigation_demo.launch`.
+This will launch move_base, gmapping, explore_lite.

-5. Open up RVIZ for visualization with `roslaunch omron_ld60_description load_description.launch`
+6. Open up RVIZ for visualization with `roslaunch omron_ld60_description load_description.launch`

-6. Launch move base with `roslaunch omron_ld60_navigation move_base.launch`

-7. Launch gmapping with `roslaunch omron_ld60_navigation gmapping.launch`

 ## Lidar Specifics
 The lidar script is added as a component of the `upper_laser` childObject.
 All other scripts are components of the `ld60_castors` GameObject.